Bermuda Cruise Port: 7 Things Not To Miss

 Entrance Fee:

-• Each cave is 24 USD for adults and 10 USD for children aged 5-12.
-Children under 5 years old may enter for free.
+Each cave costs 24 USD for adults and 10 USD for children aged 5-12.
+Children under 5 may enter for free.

-• There is a combination ticket to access both caves, which is 35 USD for adults, 12 USD for children aged 5-12, and free for children under 5.
+A combination ticket to access both caves costs 35 USD for adults, 12 USD for children aged 5-12, and free for children under 5.

 Sustainable Tourism: These caves contain fragile ecosystems that can be easily disrupted by touching, kicking, or removing the formations, and even by leaving waste behind.
 Please travel respectfully, so future generations can explore and enjoy these natural wonders.